Capril1042/Sprint-Challenge--Theory-Algorithms/algorithms/answers.md

  ## Exercise III- Answers
  a) If the array is already sorted, and the pivot chosen is the first element of the array; the running time of this algorithm would be (On^2).
- b) If the pivot was magically the median element then the running time of the algorthm would be O(n).
+ b) If the pivot was magically the median element then the running time of the algorthm would be O(nlogn).